 The graduate student who participates in teaching or assists in research qualifies for full residence credit only if his duties are in the field of his major subject and do not require more than twenty hours per week.
-Part-time graduate study, if it is necessitated by off-campus employment non-contributory to the major field of study, is not encouraged.
+Parttime graduate study, if it is necessitated by off-campus employment noncontributory to the major field of study, is not encouraged.
 Requests for part-time study must be reviewed by the General Committee.
 If permission is granted for part-time study, the student must be in residence at least half-time.

-The legislation with respect to eligibility of parttime students for residence units is as follows:
+The legislation with respect to eligibility of part-time students for residence units is as follows:

-Employment Residence Units Allowable Per Half Academic Year
+Employment Residence Units Allo owable Per Half Ac ademic Year

-Total clock hours per week Contributory in the major field of study and on campus Noncon- tributory but on campus Off campus
+Total clock-hrs. per week Contributory in the major field of study and on campus Noncontributory but on campus Off campus

 0-10 hrs.
 1 unit 1 unit 3⁄4 unit

-11-20 hrs.
-1 unit 3⁄4 unit 3⁄4 unit

-21-30 hrs.
-3⁄4 unit (teaching) 1⁄2 unit
+21-30 hrs. / 4 unit (teaching) 1⁄2 unit

-3⁄4-1 unit (research)
+34-1 unit (research)

-Time spent assisting in research, if it is contributory to the major field of study, shall be credited toward allowance of a full residence unit.
+\Time spent assisting in research, if it is contributory to the major field of study, shall be credited toward allowance of a full residence unit.